pkom79/email-metrics-cloud/docs/BRANDING.md

 Don’t:
 - Use `title=` for contentful guidance; reserve `title` for micro-hints only.

+Note:
+- For tiny stat cards where an info icon is too heavy, prefer `title` attributes for one-line hints.
 - Embed long-form help in tooltips; link to docs instead.

 ### Charts
+Flow Step Analysis layout:
+- Use a simple grid with gaps (no inner card borders or shadows per step).
+- Keep bars minimal and rely on section container for framing.

+Notices:
+- Data Coverage Notice must include: “Data is capped at 2 years.”
 - Lines/areas follow scope color:
   - Campaigns: `#6366F1`
   - Flows: `#10B981`